 An overview of the development of human civilizations from the ancient world to the present, with attention given to social and cultural, as well as political and military history.
+(For Education majors only)

 HIST 2003.
 American History I

 A study of the history of the American republic from 1492 to 1877; topics include discovery and exploration, the colonial period, the Revolutionary era, the early republic, sectional tensions, the Civil War era, and Reconstruction.